-Criteria: The School District's internal control structure should be designed to provide for the preparation of the financial statements, footnotes, and the SEFA which includes having an adequate system for recording and processing entries material to the financial statements being audited in accordance with generally accepted accounting principles.
+Criteria: The School District's internal control structure should be designed to provide for the preparation of the financial statements, footnotes, and the SEFA, which includes having an adequate system for recording and processing entries material to the financial statements being audited in accordance with generally accepted accounting principles.

-Condition: Britton-Hecla School District 45-4 requested the external auditors to assist in the preparation of the financial statements and related footnotes along with assistance is preparing the SEFA for the year ended June 30, 2022.
+Condition: The School District requested the external auditors to assist in the preparation of the financial statements and related footnotes along with assistance is preparing the SEFA for the year ended June 30, 2024.
 As part of audit procedures and preparation of the financial statements, we identified and proposed various audit adjustments, some of which were material, that were not identified by the School District's current internal controls.
-We also identified certain errors in previously issued financial statements resulting in a restatement of beginning net position that were not identified by management in the prior year.

-Cause: The limited size of the School District's staff and resources causes the inability to prepare the financial statements, footnotes and SEFA and cause the need for auditors to, at times, propose material journal entries as well as restate the prior-year financial statements.
+Cause: The limited size of the School District's staff and resources causes the inability to prepare the financial statements, footnotes and SEFA and cause the need for auditors to, at times, propose material journal entries.